Top 63 Owl Tattoo Ideas [2020 Inspiration Guide]

 This forearm ink works well drawing from the unique angle to give the owl an interesting aspect on skin.
 The bird looks like it’s head is resting within the surrounding feathers and is half asleep.
 The paint splotch shade application is a funky use of technical shading.

 The impact of red shading and background fill draws they towards the matching eyes of this owl tattoo.
 The image is well supported by gray purposely muddled gray scale fuzzy shade for the chest and head feathers.
 The one area that could do with developing is the beak – there’s a chance to add thicker black line work to give the bone strength.

-Owl Tattoo FAQs
+9. Unique Placement Owl Tattoo

 What does an owl tattoo symbolize?

 The owl is representative of wisdom and knowledge.
-In Greek mythology ,the owl was linked to Athena, the goddess of wisdom and strategy.
+In Greek mythology the owl was linked to Athena, the goddess of wisdom and strategy.
 An owl sat on Athena’s blind side to protect the goddess so that she could always see the truth.
-Owls were also mentioned in the christian Bible as symbols of intelligence.
+Owls were also mentioned in the Christian Bible as symbols of intelligence.